ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 Legal
 ^^^^^
-The legal review and approval guarantees that the whole project is subjected and protected by the Ansys legal framework.
+The approval of the legal review guarantees that the whole project is compliant with the legal policy of Ansys.

 Start by completing the legal review request form for open sourcing the code: